 The residence permit determines for what purpose and under what conditions a person from a third country may stay in Germany.

 In addition, it states until when the residence title is limited, i.e. until when the person may stay in Germany.

 As soon as you are in Germany, the local foreigner’s office authorities are your contacts for questions regarding your residence status.
-First, you will have to register at the Residents' Registration Office (Einwohnermeldeamt); you will then receive a letter by post with an appointment for the Foreigners Office to determine your status here in Germany.
-This is where you can apply for a residence permit (extension of your study visa).
+First, you have to complete your city registration (Einwohnermeldeamt).
+After that, you can make an appointment at the Foreigners Office to apply for a residence permit (extension of your study visa).

 1.4 Applying for a Residence Permit

 Please note: this tutorial video is only valid for those registered with the Foreigners Office in Darmstadt.
 If you have any questions on how to fill out the application form for the Foreigners Office in Darmstadt-Dieburg, please contact us directly via email.